MengQiuchen/cPeaks/Tutorials/media/cPeaks_ArchR.md

 inputFiles <- getTutorialData("Hematopoiesis")
 ```

 Before we begin, we need add a reference genome annotation for ArchR to have access to chromosome and gene information.
 ArchR natively supports hg19, hg38, mm9, and mm10.
+For cPeaks, we supports hg19 and hg38.

 ```R
 addArchRGenome('hg19')